Operation Keelhaul: Critics

-British historian and monarchist Nikolai Tolstoy described the scene of Americans returning to the internment camp after delivering a shipment of people to the Soviet authorities: "The Americans returned to Plattling visibly shamefaced.
+British historian Nikolai Tolstoy described the scene of Americans returning to the internment camp after delivering a shipment of people to the Soviet authorities: "The Americans returned to Plattling visibly shamefaced.
 Before their departure from the rendezvous in the forest, many had seen rows of bodies already hanging from the branches of nearby trees."
 Notably, his accounts have been widely disputed by historians, who pointed out his reliance on three partial eyewitness accounts 40 years afterwards.

 Nigel Nicolson, a former British Army captain, was Tolstoy's chief witness in the libel action brought by Lord Aldington.
 In 1995, he wrote:

-Fifty years ago I was a captain in the British Army, and with others I supervised the Jugoslav (Yugoslav) 'repatriation', as it was euphemistically called.
-We were told not to use force, and forbidden to inform them of their true destination.
-When they asked us where they were going, we replied that we were transferring them to another British camp in Italy, and they mounted the trains without suspicion.
-As soon as the sliding doors of the cattle-trucks were padlocked, our soldiers withdrew and Tito's partisans emerged from the station building where they had been hiding, and took over command of the train.

-The prisoners and refugees could see them through cracks in the boarding, and began hammering on the insides of the wagons, shouting abuse at us for having betrayed them, lied to them, and sentenced at least the men among them to a grotesque death.
-There is now no doubt about their hideous fate, and to those of us on the spot there was little doubt then.
-Shortly after the first trainloads had been despatched, we heard the stories of the few survivors who escaped back to Austria, and thousands of manacled skeletons have since been disinterred in Slovenian pits.

 Ghinghis Guirey, an American on one of the repatriation screening teams, reported:

-The most unpleasant aspect of this unpleasant business was the fear these people displayed.
-Involuntarily one began to look over one's shoulder.
-I heard so many threats to commit suicide from people who feared repatriation that it became almost commonplace.
-And they were not fooling.

-Aleksandr Solzhenitsyn called this operation "the last secret of World War II."
+Aleksandr Solzhenitsyn called this operation "the last secret of World War II".
 He contributed to a legal defense fund set up to help Tolstoy, who was sued for libel in a 1989 case brought by Lord Aldington over war crimes allegations made by Tolstoy related to this operation.
-Tolstoy lost the case in the British courts; he avoided paying damages by declaring bankruptcy.
+Tolstoy lost the case in the British courts.
+He initially avoided paying damages by declaring bankruptcy, but was forced to pay £57,000 to Aldington's estate in 2000.